A Tennessee Hospital Sues Its Own Employees When They Can't Pay Their Medical Bills

 Methodist, which made Forbes' 2019 list of Best Employers by State, did not answer specific questions about pay for employees.
 On its website, it says, "It is the policy of Methodist Le Bonheur Healthcare to pay its employees competitive, market-based wages."

-Neither Methodist, nonprofit Baptist Memorial Healthcare or Regional One, the public hospital, pay all their employees at least $15 an hour.
+Neither Methodist, nonprofit Baptist Memorial Healthcare nor Regional One, the public hospital, pay all their employees at least $15 an hour.
 Even that figure would make it impossible to make ends meet for an employee trying alone to support a household with dependents, according to MIT's Living Wage Calculator and another created by the Economic Policy Institute, both of which take into account local living expenses.

 The housekeeper's $12.25 an hour pay falls well short of that.
 Without overtime, she says, her take-home pay would be around $1,600 per month.
 Her rent is $610.